Automatic Thoughts: What Grows in the Garden of Your Mind?

 Behavior

-As you can see, the same event triggers completely different reactions in different people, shaped by their life experiences.
+As you can see, the same event can spark entirely different reactions in different people, largely shaped by their life experiences.

-The initial, uncontrollable thoughts are precisely what we call automatic.
+Those initial, uncontrolled thoughts are what we call automatic.

-But why then do different people have different thoughts?
+Why, then, do different people have such different thoughts?

-Does this mean that at the sight of any negative situation, we're doomed to fall into a cycle of thoughts and emotions that lead us into depression?
+Does this mean that any negative situation inevitably leads us into a depressive cycle of thoughts and emotions?

 No!

-While automatic thoughts arise in everyone, they don't necessarily become a cause for psychological issues for everyone.
+While everyone experiences automatic thoughts, they don’t necessarily lead to psychological problems for everyone.

-Just as fruits on a tree don't hang in the void but are based on the trunk and roots, so automatic thoughts are based on intermediate and deep-seated beliefs.
+Just as fruit on a tree doesn’t float in midair but grows from branches and roots, automatic thoughts stem from our intermediate and core beliefs.